matchms/matchms/README.rst

    :align: left
    :alt: matchms

 Matchms is an open-source Python package to import, process, clean, and compare mass spectrometry data (MS/MS).
 It allows to implement and run an easy-to-follow, easy-to-reproduce workflow from raw mass spectra to pre- and post-processed spectral data.
-Spectral data can be imported from common formats such mzML, mzXML, msp, metabolomics-USI, MGF, or json (e.g. GNPS-syle json files).
+Spectral data can be imported from common formats such mzML, mzXML, msp, metabolomics-USI, MGF, or JSON (e.g. GNPS-syle JSON files).
 Matchms then provides filters for metadata cleaning and checking, as well as for basic peak filtering.
-Finally, matchms was build to import and apply different similarity measures to compare large amounts of spectra.
+Finally, matchms was built to import and apply different similarity measures to compare large amounts of spectra.
 This includes common Cosine scores, but can also easily be extended by custom measures.
-Example for spectrum similarity measures that were designed to work in matchms are `Spec2Vec <https://github.com/iomega/spec2vec>`_ and `MS2DeepScore <https://github.com/matchms/ms2deepscore>`_.
+Examples of spectrum similarity measures that were designed to work in matchms are `Spec2Vec <https://github.com/iomega/spec2vec>`_ and `MS2DeepScore <https://github.com/matchms/ms2deepscore>`_.

 If you use matchms in your research, please cite the following software paper: